ysa134/torii/README.md

   * Generate: `yuidoc lib/`
   * Output will be put into "docs/"

-*Initial development of Torii was generously funded by [Vestorly](https://www.vestorly.com/).
-Vestorly is a technology company solving the client acquisition problem for professionals in wealth management, and the enterprises that support them.
-Vestorly's user interface is built entirely with Ember.js and modern web technologies. [hello@vestorly.com](hello@vestorly.com)*

 ## Release a new version

   * Bump version in package.json